Leaving Varanasi on a Train Bound for Lucknow

-Still, the downside was that my backpack would be far below, underneath the bottom bunk, so make sure valuables are in your daypack up on the top bunk with you.
+Still, the downside was that my backpack would be far below, underneath the bottom bunk.
+So if you do this, make sure valuables are in your daypack up on the top bunk with you.

 It’s a good idea to bring a snack in case you get hungry, and a pair of slippers so that it’s easy to go back and forth to the toilets for long journeys.

 But the Banaras silk was not the reason why I nearly missed the train leaving for Lucknow.
 It was all actually because I had lunch at this place that was run by an old Nepali man, who was not at all a Buddhist zen sort of personality, and who decided to share the result of his life experiences with me during my meal.